-Album Review: Having reformed with their original line-up back in 2013, Veruca Salt has returned with their new LP, Ghost Notes.
-This is the first record featuring Louise Post and Nina Gordon, since 1997’s Eight Arms to Hold You.
-For all review purposes, this record could be and probably should receive a shrug of the shoulders but instead the band brings back their poppy and grungy charm that drove 1994’s American Thighs.
-It also goes without saying that Post and Gordon need each other for this thing to work.
+Having reunited with their original lineup in 2013, Veruca Salt have returned with their new LP, Ghost Notes.
+This album marks the first collaboration between Louise Post and Nina Gordon since 1997’s Eight Arms to Hold You.
+From a reviewer’s perspective, one might expect a lukewarm response to this record, but instead, the band recaptures the poppy and grungy charm that defined their 1994 release, American Thighs.
+It goes without saying that Post and Gordon’s reunion is crucial to the success of this endeavor.

-From the groovy opener, “The Gospel According To Saint Me,” the band eases back into things but really gets going on the attitude filled follow up “Black And Blonde.”
-The surging bass and heavy skins dominate this track and when the soaring harmonies hit along with the whispering sing along in the background, you know that Veruca Salt is back in the mix.
-They have always been a rock band that at times can lean towards the forgettable cliché but pulling it off at this point is much harder than it might seem.
-The almost six minute “Empty Bottle” is one of those songs that sticks as it starts off incredibly slow and then turns up the amps in mere seconds.
-The passion is still there too as the climatic lyric “Banging my head against a wall of sound; Wall like a love it brings me to the ground; We surf the crowd, oh we will not go down; I don’t want to drown if you’re not drowning with me” points out that emotion is emotion regardless of age or time.
+The album kicks off with the groovy opener, “The Gospel According to Saint Me,” as the band eases back into their signature sound.
+However, it truly hits its stride with the attitude-filled follow-up track, “Black And Blonde.”
+The commanding bass and heavy drums dominate the song, while the soaring harmonies and hushed sing-along in the background serve as a reminder that Veruca Salt is back in full force.
+Though they’ve occasionally bordered on forgettable clichés, pulling it off at this stage is no easy feat.
+The nearly six-minute-long “Empty Bottle” is one of those songs that sticks with you.
+It starts off incredibly slow, only to crank up the intensity within seconds.
+The passion still shines through, evident in the climactic lyrics: “Banging my head against a wall of sound; A wall like a lover, it brings me to the ground; We surf the crowd, oh, we won’t be defeated; I don’t want to drown if you’re not drowning with me.”
+These words remind us that emotions remain timeless, irrespective of age or era.

-I will tell you straight up that Ghost Notes will not make the Top 50 this year but it is a solid return to the stage for Veruca Salt.
-If you liked their first two records, Ghost Notes will satisfy your core.
-At 55 minutes, the album is a bit long but it also makes up for lost time as Veruca Salt flex their still in shape muscles till the end.
+Let me be frank; Ghost Notes will likely not make it into the Top 50 this year.
+However, it marks a solid return to the stage for Veruca Salt.
+If you were a fan of their first two records, Ghost Notes will satisfy your core.
+At 55 minutes, the album may be a tad lengthy, but it compensates for lost time as Veruca Salt showcases their enduring musical prowess until the very end.

 Key Tracks: “Black And Blonde” / “Empty Bottle” / “The Sound Of Leaving”